How Central Oregon Small Businesses are Thriving in 2022

 - Whether it’s a home goods store, restaurant or clothing boutique, owners and managers of businesses that offer delivery services have found a way to make convenience, safety, and customer satisfaction the top priority.
 While many will now go and visit a storefront without hesitation, it is still a valuable and thriving business strategy to also offer delivery services.

-- Prior to the pandemic, forward thinking small businesses were already moving to offer more and more services and products online through website and social media storefronts, but the past few years have only made that trend more critical to success as a business.
-According to Money Geek, it’s not only essential to move your business online, it also allows you to harness large-scale power with a small team!
-Win, win.
+Online Services, Scheduling and Purchasing - Prior to the pandemic, forward thinking small businesses were already moving to offer more and more services and products online through website and social media storefronts, but the past few years have only made that trend more critical to success as a business.
+According to

-- A big lesson all businesses were forced to learn over the past few years, and need to embrace as the business marketplace continues to change and evolve is to stay nimble and flexible.
+Anticipate the Unforeseen - A big lesson all businesses were forced to learn over the past few years, and need to embrace as the business marketplace continues to change and evolve is to stay nimble and flexible.
 There is no business that is recession proof, or change-proof, but finding ways to adapt new technologies, processes and market developments will inevitably put your business in a position to outperform your competition.

 If you are thinking of relocating, growing or launching your new business this year, let’s grab coffee and chat!
 The Northwest Key team is here to help you make your business plans a reality.
 We look forward to connecting with you.